sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 }
 ```

-The user can create new list object, and provide values to `leaf-list` `dhcp_servers` by using a comma-separated list (example bellow)
+The user can create a new list object, and provide values to `leaf-list` `dhcp_servers` by using a comma-separated list (example below)

 ###### `config` command
 ```